Berkanktk/CyberSecurity/README.md

 * In some cases even more important than content - eg with encrypted HTTPS traffic
 * Tool: `exiftool`

+**Log Analysis**
+Log files are a record of events that happen on a system.
+They are used to record everything from user activity to system events.
+Log files are used to track and record the activities of users, processes, and applications on a system.

+In order to effectively analyze log files and identify any suspicious activity, it is important to understand the structure of the log files and the type of information they contain.
+See [Log Analysis](more/Log%20Analysis/Readme.md) for more.

 **PDF Analysis**
 We can try to read the metadata using the program `pdfinfo`.
 Pdfinfo displays various metadata related to a PDF file, such as title, subject, author, creator, and creation date.
 If you don’t have `pdfinfo` installed, you can install it using: `sudo apt install poppler-utils`